 Ocean Breath (Ujjayi Breath)

 This breath practice creates a gentle rasping sound, similar to waves lapping against the shore.
 It's the same pattern of breathing we assume when we're in a deep sleep.
 It can be a little tricky to grasp at first, however I highly recommend persevering with it as it's wonderfully soothing for the central nervous system and is a great tool to help with insomnia.
-You can also use it during labour to help manage the sensation of the contractions :-)
+You can also use it during labour to help manage the sensations of the contractions.
+Remember to exhale through the mouth when using in labour:-)

 How to do it: